johaneo/parpar/README.md

 This is retroactive readme; I've not worked on this code for a while.
 But the ideas may be generally interesting, and in case you don't want to read old code, this is a useful overview.
 Some of this overview is aspirational: I am sure I left it failing some test case, but I can't recall exactly what.

+I was inspired to write this up because I have been seeing many successful approaches in the [1 Billion Row Challenge](https://github.com/gunnarmorling/1brc) use the input-chunking approach.
+Indeed that is the approach I use in my in-explicably glacial python submission.
+But that reminded me that I have used it here as well.

 ## TL;DR

 This aims to provide a library to parse large json documents quickly.